lars-t-hansen/moz-sandbox/swat/MANUAL.md

     clauses can be present in any order and are reordered as required by the wasm format.

     Keywords that define top-level things in modules can optionally be suffixed with "+", denoting an exported entity, and "-", denoting an imported entity.
     Imported entities don't have bodies or initializers.
 At the moment, imports are all from the module called "".

     Top-level names must all be distinct: there is a single name space.

     TODO: Allow imports from named modules, using eg a module:entity syntax.

 Global     ::= (Global-Kwd Id Type Global-Init) Global-Kwd ::= defvar | defvar+ | defvar- | defconst | defconst+ | defconst-
 Global-Init::= Number | Empty

     Mutable global variables are defined with defvar; immutable with defconst.

     For the imported kinds there can be no initializer; for the other kinds there must be an initializer.

+    TODO: Only numeric types are supported, this is a restriction in the SpiderMonkey shell that will be lifted.

     TODO: It should be possible to initialize a global with the value of another immutable imported global, since wasm allows this.

     TODO: The type is redundant when there's an initializer, it should be possible to leave it out in that case.

 Type       ::= Primitive | RefType
 Primitive  ::= i32 | i64 | f32 | f64